duarteocarmo/duarteocarmo.com/content/posts/23-Can-i-go-home.markdown

 *"[...]To be "open", a country must have less than 20 infected per.
 100,000 inhabitants per. week.
 Once a country is open, the critical level for when a country changes status to "quarantine country" will be at 30 infected per.
 100,000 inhabitants.[...]"*

 I also stumbled upon the [official document](https://www.ssi.dk/-/media/arkiv/dk/aktuelt/sygdomsudbrud/covid19/covid-19-rejsekriterier/16_07_2020_tors/tabel_11_1.pdf?la=da) where all of these calculations where made.
-Where we can clearly see that both Portugal and Sweden have more than 20 infected people per week per 100.000 habitants.
+Where we can clearly see that both Portugal and Sweden have more than 20 infected people per week per 100.000 people.
 On the other hand, countries such as Spain, or Romania have less than that number, and were hence declared as "open for travel".

 Since I am planning to go to Denmark on the beginning of August, and have heard no updates on the situation since, let's try to see how the situation evolved since the announcement: